-If your Retired Staff Oyster card, PTAC or Staff Travel Card is lost or stolen, call Staff Travel on 0800 0155 073 between 08:30 and 17:30 (Monday to Friday) to report the loss.
+If your Retired Staff Oyster card, PTAC or Staff Travel Card is lost or stolen, contact Staff Travel to report the loss.

 To replace lost or stolen nominee or dependent children passes, call to report the loss then complete the lost/stolen replacement application form and send it to Staff Travel.

 - Nominees: Include proof that your nominee still lives at the same address as you